 KBR's history goes back to the days before the Wright Brothers successfully flew the first airplane, automobiles were a rarity and the primary means of communication was the telegraph.
-In 1901, Morris W. Kellogg opened a tiny pipe fabrication business in New York that would become a world-class engineering firm.
+In 1901, Morris W. Kellogg opened a tiny pipe fabrication business in New York, M.W.
+Kellogg, which would become a world-class engineering firm.

-After succeeding in the shipbuilding business, Brown and Root set its sights further offshore.
+After succeeding in the shipbuilding business, Brown & Root set its sights further offshore.
 In 1947, the company set a global milestone when it constructed the first offshore oil platform 43 miles off the coast of Morgan City, Louisiana.
 In 1965, it was responsible for another industry first when it built the first offshore oil platform in the North Sea.
-When Halliburton purchased Brown and Root in 1962, its reputation as a leading offshore rig builder, road construction company and general contractor was assured.
+When Halliburton purchased Brown & Root in 1962, its reputation as a leading offshore rig builder, road construction company and general contractor was assured.

 M.W.
 Kellogg underwent numerous acquisitions and name changes from 1944 through the late 1980s, when it was acquired by Dresser Industries, a provider of integrated services and project management for the oil and gas industry.
 Ten years later, Halliburton acquired Dresser, and combined it with M.W.
 Kellogg and Brown & Root to create a new, larger subsidiary — Kellogg Brown & Root (KBR).